A New Historical Model

 Networked Events

-The networking of historical interactions between agents and objects, over time, and in distinct places, lies at the heart of NanoHistory.
+The networking of historical interactions between agents and objects, over time, and in distinct places, lies at the heart of Nanohistory.
 These interactions - or as we call them 'events' - naturally come together as networks because the agents and objects in these interactions are shared across any number of interactions.
-This 'networked event model' allows NanoHistory to document and create representations of complex interactions as series of temporally limited networks of historical activity.
+This 'networked event model' allows Nanohistory to document and create representations of complex interactions as series of temporally limited networks of historical activity.

 Read More...